lutherling12/CSci49366/README.md

 The textbook used for this class is:
-*Advanced Programming in the Unix Environment, 3rd Edition*\n by W. Richard Stevens and Stephen A. Rago.
+*Advanced Programming in the Unix Environment, 3rd Edition* by W. Richard Stevens and Stephen A. Rago.